dwtscript/dwt-docker/README.md

 # dwt-docker

-Build and publish Dwt CI Docker image
+Repository to generate and publish a minimal docker image to build and test Dwt.